Post Banner Image

 Credit: Harry Collins/ iStock via Getty Images Plus

-Inaugurated in 1955, the Canadian an epic transcontinental rail journey from Toronto to Vancouver.
+Inaugurated in 1955, the Canadian is an epic transcontinental rail journey from Toronto to Vancouver.
 Over four nights and 2,775 miles, passengers will experience the spectacular natural landscapes that make Canada famous.
 From Ontario in the east to British Columbia in the west, the train visits five diverse provinces, with the scenery shifting from the shimmering Great Lakes and thick deciduous forests of Ontario to the sprawling prairies of Manitoba, the big blue skies and bright-yellow canola fields of Saskatchewan, and the majestic Rocky Mountains of Alberta.

 The Canadian offers three seating classes, with the Prestige Class featuring a concierge service and suites with domed, glass windows to enjoy the scenery.
-A-la-carte meals are available to all, and there’s even an onboard wine tasting, too.
+A la carte meals are available to all, and there’s even an onboard wine tasting, too.
 For those preferring to break up the journey, the Canadian can easily be turned into a hop-on, hop-off rail adventure.
 Overnight stays are possible in destinations like Winnipeg, Edmonton, and Jasper.

 Blue Train – South Africa